Materials-Consortia/OPTIMADE/optimade.rst

    -12.6
    ["PARTIAL-DATA-NEXT", ["https://example.db.org/value4"]]

-Below follows an example of a dense response for a list property as a partial array of multidimensional array values.
+Below follows an example of a dense response for a list property as a partial list of multidimensional list values.
 The item with index 10 in the original list is provided explicitly in the response and is the first one provided in the response since start=10.
 The item with index 12 in the list, the second data item provided since start=10 and step=2, is not included only referenced.
 The third provided item (index 14 in the original list) is only partially returned: it is a list of three items, the first and last are explicitly provided, the second one is only referenced.